-Cholesterol levels vary by age, weight, and gender.
-Over time, a person’s body tends to produce more cholesterol, meaning that all adults should check their cholesterol levels regularly, ideally about every 4 to 6 years.
+Cholesterol levels vary by age, weight, and sex.
+The body produces more cholesterol over time, so doctors recommend that everyone 20 years and older check their cholesterol levels regularly, ideally about every 5 years.

 Cholesterol levels tend to increase with age.
-Doctors recommend taking steps earlier in life to prevent dangerously high levels of cholesterol developing as a person ages.
-Years of unmanaged cholesterol can be much trickier to treat.
+Taking steps to reach or maintain healthy levels earlier in life may prevent them from becoming dangerously high over time.
+Years of unmanaged cholesterol levels can be challenging to treat.

-Children are least likely to have high levels of cholesterol and only need to have their levels checked once or twice before they are 18 years old.
+Children are less likely to have high cholesterol, and doctors may only need to check their levels

 Cholesterol levels for adults

 A doctor may classify a person’s levels as high or low, borderline, or healthy.

 Total cholesterol levels under 200 mg/dl are healthy for adults.